beanstalkd/beaneater/README.md

 ### Configuration

-To setup advanced options for beaneater
+To setup advanced options for beaneater, you can pass configuration options using:

 ```ruby
 Beaneater.configure do |config|